Scott-TechStar/AirBnB_clone_v2/README.md

 It's important to note that while this project is substantial, it is still a work in progress.
 The deployment of a fully functional RESTful API is currently underway and will be completed within the next month, coinciding with my final phase at Holberton.

 Now, let me provide some more context about this AirBnB clone.
 This repository represents the second iteration of the project.
-The initial version (accessible [here](https://github.com/Scott-TechStar/AirBnB_clone)) was developed in collaboration with a fellow cohort member.
-We built the initial file storage back-end and console entirely from scratch, engaging in pair programming for most of the work in this version.
+The initial version (accessible [here](https://github.com/Scott-TechStar/AirBnB_clone)) was developed by me.
+I built the initial file storage back-end and console entirely from scratch, engaging in pair programming for most of the work in this version.

-For this second iteration, I worked with a new partner and inherited a different version of the same back-end, which had been initially developed by a pair of Holberton students from a previous cohort.
+For this second iteration, I inherited a different version of the same back-end, which I had developed preveiously.
 We then engaged in pair programming to enhance the database storage engine of the back-end.

 Between these two versions, I independently crafted a complete CSS-styled HTML web page for the project.
 While the HTML files I authored are primarily found in [version one](https://github.com/Scott-TechStar/AirBnB_clone), please note that the [web_static](./web_static) folder in this directory was included in the fork.
 Additionally, all Shell, Puppet, and Fabric deployment scripts and manifests were authored by me.